message/iata/SE.md

 - military personnel;
 - students;
 - passengers younger than 18 years traveling to meet a parent residing in Sweden, and accompanying persons;
 - parents traveling to meet their children younger than 18 years residing in Sweden.
+- effective 30 June 2021, residents of Albania, Chinese Taipei, Hong Kong (SAR China), Lebanon, Macao (SAR China), North Macedonia (Rep.), Serbia and USA.
 2. Expired passports issued by Sweden are accepted if accompanied by a valid national ID card or another valid form of identification document.
 3. Passengers entering or transiting through Sweden must have a negative COVID-19 test taken at most 48 hours before arrival.
 Tests accepted are: antigen, LAMP, PCR and TMA.
 - This does not apply to: